jungkyup/myCV/README.md

 ## Credits

-Thanks for Adrian Friggeri for creating the original `cls` file.
+Thanks to Adrian Friggeri for creating the original `cls` file.